 Tools and repair supplies are usually the first things we put into our RVs.
 You never know when you are going to have a mechanical breakdown or have something go wrong in the RV that needs fixing.

+RV life and travel doesn't always allow us to have every tool we'd like, though.
+Sometimes, we have to make-do.
 Here are some random thoughts about tools and supplies while RVing:

 • In a pinch, run two or even three strands of electrical wire, if you don't have heavy enough wire on hand.

 • My ground cloth is a scrap of rubberized pond liner.